National Team and Professional Players

 A current or former National Team or professional player wishing to be assessed as a coach must complete the following:

-1. Submit a brief resumé outlining their playing and coaching careers to date, including personal contact details (address, telephone, e-mail, etc) and a cheque for $249.00 made out to the Canadian Soccer Association, to the following address:
+1. Submit a brief resumé outlining their playing and coaching careers to date, including personal contact details (address, telephone, e-mail, etc) and a certified cheque or money order for $250.00 made out to the Canadian Soccer Association, to the following address:

 Attn: Coach Education Department